Frequently Asked Questions About Biometrics

 Biometrics is the practice of automatically identifying people by one or more physical characteristics.
 The use of biometrics in time and attendance systems makes it much more difficult for one employee to clock in or out on behalf of another (i.e. “buddy punching”).

-Hand geometry, fingerprint, voice, signature, face geometry and iris or retinal scans are all in use today.
+Hand geometry, fingerprint, voice, signature, facial recognition and iris or retinal scans are all in use today.
 Each different type has its advantages and disadvantages, making each suitable for different types of applications.
-Fingerprint and hand geometry are the most commonly used types for time and attendance applications.
+Fingerprint, hand geometry and facial recognition are the most commonly used types for time and attendance applications.

 Biometric identification compares a biometric “signature” to all the records stored in a database to determine if there is a match.